MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

 requires balancing private and public network concerns, the firewall has become a key ingredient in safeguarding network integrity.
 A firewall is not a single component.
-The National Computer Security Association (NCSA) defines a firewall as “a system or combination of systems that enforces a boundary between two or more networks.”
+The National Computer Security Association (NCSA) defines a firewall as "a system or combination of systems that enforces a boundary between two or more networks."
 Although different terms are used, that boundary is frequently known as a perimeter network.
 The perimeter network protects your intranet or enterprise local area network (LAN) from intrusion by controlling access from the Internet or other large networks.